 Given the nature of its activities, there is limited scope for the Group to have a major impact on environmental matters.
-Nevertheless, the Directors are mindful of their responsibilities in this regard and strive to seek opportunities where improvements may be made; these are generally concentrated in areas of energy conservation, recycling and waste control.
+Nevertheless, the Directors are mindful of their responsibilities in this regard and strive to seek opportunities where improvements may be made.